 As mentioned above, when you don’t get enough sleep, your body isn’t as readily able to regulate your stress hormones.
 This leads to high blood pressure.
 Several studies have found a correlation between sleep disorders and hypertension.
 Additionally, studies where participants were deprived of sleep were shown to acutely increase blood pressure as well as sympathetic nervous system activity.

 Because sleep deprivation wreaks havoc on your hormones, it also messes with your metabolism and eating habits.
 Since the appetite is regulated by the interaction between metabolic and hormonal signals, when your hormones are imbalanced, the communication wires can become crossed.
-In one study, ghrelin, an appetite-stimulating hormone, had a negative association with sleep time (meaning the less sleep had, the higher the levels of ghrelin) while leptin, a hunger-inhibiting hormone, had a positive association with sleep duration.
+Studies have shown that ghrelin, an appetite-stimulating hormone, has a negative association with sleep time (meaning the less sleep had, the higher the levels of ghrelin) while leptin, a hunger-inhibiting hormone, has a positive association with sleep duration.

 What’s the secret to enhancing your sex drive?
 A good night’s rest.
 In a study published in the Journal of Sexual Medicine, researchers from the University of Michigan Medical School studied the sleep and sex patterns of 171 female college students over the duration of two weeks, controlling for factors like age, hormonal birth control, and antidepressants.
 The study found that for every extra hour of sleep a woman received, she was 14% more likely to engage in sexual activity with a partner.

 Last but not least, skimping on sleep definitely takes a toll on your skin.
 On Byrdie, we’ve regularly covered how getting a good night’s rest is one of the best things you can do for your skin.
 When you’re sleeping, your damaged cells have an opportunity to repair themselves.
 If you don’t give your body this time of rest, you’re cutting into the restorative process.